BawanH/BawanH/README.md

 - 👋 Hi, I’m @Bawan
 - 👀 I’m interested in computers, programming, arts, sports
-- 🌱 I’m currently learning how to program fra scratch
+- 🌱 Always curious and trying to learn

 <!---
 BawanH/BawanH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.